raychaser/powerstrip-logfiles/README.md

 powerstrip-logfiles
 ===================

-A [Powerstrip](https://github.com/ClusterHQ/powerstrip) adapter that moves in-container logfiles and paths to logfiles to a common location to be consumed by a regular logfile collection agent, such as the [Sumo Logic File Collector](https://www.sumologic.com).
+A [Powerstrip](https://github.com/ClusterHQ/powerstrip) adapter that allows collection of in-container log files location by a regular logfile collection agent, such as the [Sumo Logic File Collector](https://www.sumologic.com).

-Sometimes, a fat container is just a reality - how to centralize the various logfiles in a fat container for central collection?
-Even in a single-process container, sometimes the process is writing multiple logfiles (Nginx, Apache access and error logs, for example) - and while it is possible to perform some situps to multiplex them over stdout, this might not always be the most elegant solution.

-This Powerstrip adapter is a Proof-of-Concept to show that it is not terribly hard to centralize the logfiles such that any old logfile collector can pick them up via a simple "**" recursive collection rule.
+Docker and the use of containers is spreading like wildfire.
+In a Docker-ized environment, certain legacy practices and approaches are being challenged.
+Centralized logging is the one of them.
+The most popular way of capturing logs coming from a container is to setup the containerized process such that it logs to stdout.
+Docker then spools this to disk, from where it can be collected.
+This is great for many use cases.

+At the same time, at work at Sumo Logic our customers are telling us that the stdout approach doesn't always work.
+Not all containers are setup to follow the process-per-container model.
+This is sometimes referred to as "fat" containers.
+There are tons of opinions about whether this is the right thing to do or not.
+Pragmatically speaking, it is a reality for some users.

+Even some programs that are otherwise easily containerized as single processes pose some challenges to the stdout model.
+For example, popular webservers write at least two log files: access and error logs.
+There are of course work arounds to map this back to a single stdout stream.
+But ultimately there's only so much multiplexing that can be done before the demuxing operation becomes too painful.

+powerstrip-logfiles presents a proof of concept towards easily centralizing log files from within a container.
+Simply set LOGS=/var/logs/nginx in the container environment, for example, will use a bind mount to make the Nginx access and error logs available on the host under `/var/logs/container-logfiles/containers/[ID of the Nginx container]/var/log/nginx`.
+A file-based log collector can now simply be configured to recursively collect from `/var/logs/container-logfiles/containers` and will pick up logs from any container configured with the LOGS environment.

 ## Install